Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 An example of a spectrum plot.
 Source: Analytics Vidhya

 A spectrogram is a detailed view of a signal that covers all three characteristics of sound.
 You can learn about time from the x-axis, frequencies from the y-axis, and amplitude from color.
 The louder the event the brighter the color, while silence is represented by black.
 Having three dimensions on one graph is very convenient: it allows you to track how frequencies change over time, examine the sound in all its fullness, and spot various problem areas (like noises) and patterns by sight.

-An example of a spectogram.
+An example of a spectrogram.
 Source: iZotope

-A mel spectrogram where mel stands for melody is a type of a spectrogram based on the mel scale that describes how people perceive sound characteristics.
+A mel spectrogram where mel stands for melody is a type of spectrogram based on the mel scale that describes how people perceive sound characteristics.
 Our ear can distinguish low frequencies better than high frequencies.
 You can check it yourself: Try to play tones from 500 to 1000 Hz and then from 10,000 to 10,500 Hz.
 The former frequency range would seem much broader than the latter, though, in fact, they are the same.
 The mel spectrogram incorporates this unique feature of human hearing, converting the values in Hertz into the mel scale.
 This approach is widely used for genre classification, instrument detection in songs, and speech emotion recognition.

-An example of mel spectrogram.
+An example of a mel spectrogram.
 Source: Devopedia

 The Fourier transform (FT) is a mathematical function that breaks a signal into spikes of different amplitudes and frequencies.
 We use it to convert waveforms into corresponding spectrum plots to look at the same signal from a different angle and perform frequency analysis.
-It’s a powerful instrument to understand signals and troubleshoot errors in them.
+It’s a powerful instrument to understand signals and troubleshooting errors in them.

 The short-time Fourier transform (STFT) is a sequence of Fourier transforms converting a waveform into a spectrogram.